TRileySchwarz/DumpDetector/README.md

 If this comes accross new Binance addresses that are not stored as it is parsing transactions, it will add them to the DB.

-The Telegram API and Chat ID need to be set for this to push notifications properly
+The Telegram API and Chat ID need to be set for this to push notifications properly to the corresponding Telegram channel

  ** ensure Mongod is running in its own terminal